SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

             fontproperties=theme.FONTS['axis'])
         theme.set_axis_colors(ax)

-This function shows how text colours and fonts are obtained from :kbd:`theme`.
+This function shows how text colours and fonts are obtained from ``theme``.
 It finishes with a call to the :py:func:`theme.set_axis_colors` convenience function to set the colours of axis labels, ticks, and spines so that they are consistent with the web site theme.